JorelAli/CommandAPI/docssrc/src/chatpreview.md

 ![Chat preview](./images/chatpreview.gif)

 Chat preview is a feature introduced in Minecraft 1.19 that allows the server to display a preview of a chat message to the client before the client sends their message to the server.
-This chat preview feature is also compatible with `/say` and `/msg`, as well as the `ChatArgument` and `AdventureChatArgument` classes.
+This chat preview feature is also compatible with `/say` and `/msg`, as well as the `ChatArgument` for both platforms, Spigot and Adventure.

 -----